philperrin/tabjwtmake/README.md

-Basic JWT generator for Tableau Embedding.
+Basic JWT generator for Tableau Embedding. <br>
 Run on Heroku.